ClintH/ixfx/BUILDING.md

 ## Using a local copy of ixfx

-If you're working in other repositories, but want to use local copy of `ixfx`.
+If you're working in other repositories, but want to use a local copy of `ixfx`.

 ```
 (in ixfx repo)
 npm link

 (in remote repo)
-npm link ../ixfx
+npm link ixfx
 ```

 In remote repo, it should be possible to consume the library: